Sergio Aragonés: Early life

-He made his first professional sale in 1954 when a high school classmate submitted his work to a magazine without telling Aragonés.
-He continued to sell gag cartoons to magazines while studying architecture at the National Autonomous University of Mexico (UNAM), where he learned pantomime under the direction of Alejandro Jodorowsky.
+He made his first professional sale in 1954 when a high school classmate submitted Aragonés' work to a magazine without telling him.
+Aragonés continued to sell gag cartoons to magazines while studying architecture at the National Autonomous University of Mexico (UNAM), where he studied mime under the direction of Alejandro Jodorowsky.
 "I joined the class", Aragonés recalled, "not to become a mime but to apply its physical aspects of movement to my comics."

 Aragonés taught Mexican Popular Art at the University of Mexico, and became engaged to one of his American students, Lilio Chomette.
 In 1962, Aragonés moved to the United States, where he married Chomette and settled with her in New York.

-Art collector Jeff Singh spoke with Sergio at a convention and wrote.
-"A friend told me that Sergio's father was a film director/producer in Mexico.
-I asked about this and it is true.
-His father didn't want the family on set for fear of actors and workers befriending the family in order to win favor with the father.
-Among the projects worked on, his father did work for the Irish McCalla TV series Sheena, Queen of the Jungle which was filmed in Mexico (in 1955).
-On one of the rare occasions Sergio was on set the stuntman didn't show up.
-Sergio had to put on the Sheena costume and did some stunts which I understand included swinging from a vine and diving into water.
-He was in his early teens at this time.
-He said they were pretty distant shots as despite the wig and costume he didn't look at all like Irish.
-Irish was not on set that day and he lamented never having got to meet her."